How Often Should I Replace My Truck Battery?

 - Johnson Valley, CA

 Do you think the battery in your truck needs replacing?
 As much as we'd like to have your business, we don't want it before you need to give it to us.
 If you think your truck battery might need to be replaced, here's three questions you should ask yourself before you take out your wallet-

 - Do I know the voltage of my truck battery?

 - When was the last time I tried to charge my truck battery with a battery charger?

-- Have you had your truck battery load-tested?
+- Have I had my truck battery load-tested?

 If you don't know the answer to those questions, then you should get them before you spend money on a new battery for your truck.
 The good news is, you can probably get those answers for free, even if you don't have a voltmeter, battery charger or load tester.
-Most professional battery retailers will offer to charge & check your battery for free (especially if they think the results might lead to a battery sale) and you can find a professional battery retailer near you here.
+Most professional battery retailers will offer to charge & check your battery for free (especially if they think the results might lead to a battery sale).

 If you have the equipment needed to check your battery yourself (or you just want to know the information), when fully-charged, your truck battery should measure at least 12.6 volts (at least ~13.0 volts, if you are using an OPTIMA YELLOWTOP).
 If you have a battery charger, measure the voltage before and after you attempt to charge your battery, to ensure your charger is delivering current to your battery.
 We mention this, because some chargers actually won't deliver current, if batteries have been too deeply-discharged (in some cases, 10.5 volts is the cut-off).